quintilesims/layer0/docs-src/docs/reference/setup-cli.md

 ---
 ## General Usage
-* Terraform
-You can use the `-h, --help` command to get information about a `l0-setup` command:
+You can use the `-h, --help` command to get genrate information about the `l0-setup` tool:

 ```
 $ l0-setup -h